jon-harper/OmniBox/docs/support/index.md

 Simply:

 - A **component** is a common design, such as an MCU tray for a Bigtreetech SKR E3.
-- A **variant** is a modified version of the stock component, such as a version of the above tray that takes heat set inserts.
+- A **variant** is a modified version of a component, such as a version of the above tray that takes heat set inserts.
-- For simplicity, components and variants are **parts**.
+- For simplicity, components and variants are called **parts**.

 Each part has an entry containing a bill of materials and other important information.
 Some parts have more than one printed piece; the BOM lists all printed pieces necessary and a download link.